tetris245/tetris245/README.md

 * Renamed kinkydungeon command as kd, updated and restructured it with modular cheats (cheat option has been replaced by 6 options: maxstats, moreitems, outfits, restraints, spells, weapons - use /help kd to know how to use the kd command)
 * Added /help features with info about automatic features
 * Renamed invisible command as invisible1 and improved it (effect will be seen by other players in all cases)
-* Renamed profile command as bio to fix conflict with similar BCE command
+* Renamed profile command as bio to avoid conflict with similar BCE command
 * Added QAM welcome message in main hall
 * Added green background for most local messages and separate these messages from other messages in the chat
 * Improved the nickname function (no message when you don't come from a chat room)